History of massively multiplayer online games

 The history of massively multiplayer online games spans over thirty years and hundreds of massively multiplayer online games (MMOG) titles.
-The origin and influence on MMO games stems from MUDs, Dungeons & Dragons (D&D) and earlier social games.
+The origin and influence on MMO games stems from MUDs, online RPGs, Dungeons & Dragons (D&D) and earlier social games.

+Early Multiplayer Online Games

 The first virtual worlds

 In 1974, Mazewar introduced the first graphic virtual world, providing a first-person perspective view of a maze in which players roamed around shooting at each other.
 It was also the first networked game, in which players at different computers could visually interact in a virtual space.
 The initial implementation was over a serial cable; however, when one of the authors began attending MIT in 1974, the game was enhanced so that it could be played across the ARPAnet, forerunner of the modern Internet.